Public Participation and Eligibility

 • You are currently incarcerated for a reason other than a felony conviction.

-Applying for Your Absentee Ballot
+Applying for an Absentee Ballot

 Absentee Ballot Application for Military & Overseas Voters

-If you are a U.S citizen residing out of the country or on active military duty, you may use the Federal Post Card Application or the Sudbury Water District Absentee Ballot Application to request your ballot.
+If you are a legally qualified voter of the Sudbury Water District and a U.S citizen residing out of the country or on active military duty, you may use the Federal Post Card Application or submit a signed Absentee Ballot Application or a signed written request for an absentee ballot.
 More information is available on the Secretary of the Commonwealth of Massachusetts Voting for Military & Overseas Citizens Page.

-Emergency Absentee Ballots
+Emergency Absentee Ballot

 Returning Your Absentee Ballot